 The organizers of the project “Focus on Thai-Norwegian children” are asking for help in collecting data and have sent out questionnaires.
 They are looking for Norwegians who have children with a Thai and who are living in Thailand.
 The questionnaire is answered anonymously and will only take five minutes to complete.

-In order to participate in the survey, all you need to do is to write your name, confirm that you wish to assist and send it to this email.
+In order to participate in the survey, all you need to do is to write your name, confirm that you wish to assist and send it to our email.